alexisbellido/znbstatic/docs/DEVELOPMENT.rst

 .. code-block:: bash

-  $ pip install setuptools wheel
+  $ pip install setuptools wheel twine
-  $ pip install twine

 Run this from the same directory where setup.py is located.